YashB63/GFG-Daily-Questions/README.md

     in the English Alphabet (either lowercase or uppercase or both).
     For example, we say the letter A is present in the string if either 'a' is present or 'A' is present.

+Day 24:

+  Q1: Anti Diagonal traversal of a matrix:

+    Give a N*N square matrix, return an array of its anti-diagonals in top-leftmost to bottom-rightmost order.
+    In an element of a anti-diagonal (i, j), surrounding elements will be (i+1, j-1) and (i-1, j+1).

+    Look at the examples for more clarity.

+  Q2: Arithmetic Number:

+    Given three integers  'A' denoting the first term of an arithmetic sequence , 'C' denoting the common difference of an arithmetic sequence and an integer 'B'.

+    you need to tell whether 'B' exists in the arithmetic sequence or not.
+Return 1 if B is present in the sequence.
+    Otherwise, returns 0.

+  Q3: Perfect Number:

+    Given a number N, check if a number is perfect or not.
+    A number is said to be perfect if sum of all its factors excluding the number itself is equal to the number.

+    Return 1 if the number is Perfect otherwise return 0.